 What is pectus carinatum?

-Pectus carinatum is a condition in which the sternum (breastbone) protrudes more than usual.
+Pectus carinatum is a condition in which the sternum (breastbone) protrudes, or sticks out, more than usual.
 It is the opposite of pectus excavatum, in which the breastbone is depressed inward and gives the chest a sunken appearance.

 Who is affected by pectus carinatum?